About On-Demand Brokers

 that can include multiple service plans, such as a free tier and a metered tier.

 Brokers register their service plans with the Cloud Controller to populate the Marketplace,

 which developers access with

-On PCF, operators find services on Pivotal Network and install and configure them through a tile interface in the Ops Manager Installation Dashboard to make them available to developers.
+Operators find services on VMware Tanzu Network and install and configure them through a tile interface in the Ops Manager Installation Dashboard to make them available to developers.
 Installing a service tile creates a service broker, registers it with the Cloud Controller, and publishes the service plans that the broker offers.
 Developers can then create service instances in their spaces and bind them to their apps.

 The central element behind a service tile is the service broker, but the tile software includes other components that make the service easy for operators to install and maintain and easy for developers to use.
 These components include configuration layouts, upgrade rules, lifecycle errands, and BOSH manifests for deploying the service instances.

-Service authors add service-specific functionality to the on-demand services SDK through an executable called a Service Adapter.
+Service authors add service-specific functionality to the On-Demand Services SDK through an executable called a Service Adapter.
 These components combine to create a BOSH deployment.
-For more information about BOSH deployments, see What is a Deployment.
+For more information about BOSH deployments, see What is a Deployment in the BOSH documentation.